Do you want to apply for a birth certificate in Kenya? In this article, we will take you through the process of getting a Kenyan birth certificate.

 - Application Forms (BDA – Birth and Deaths Registration form) duly filled

-Please note that a birth certificate is given free of charge if the application is made within the first six months of birth, however, a convenience fee of Kshs 50 is charged to facilitate the process.
-The fee is different for late registration or registration as an adult.
+Please note that a birth certificate is given free of charge if the application is made within the first six months of birth.
+However, a convenience fee of Kshs 50 is charged to facilitate the process.
+The cost is different for late registration or registration as an adult.

 All you need to do is obtain and fill out and submit a form from the District Birth and Death Registries.
-However, if your child was born at home, the Sub-Chief is authorized to register births in his location.
-In Nairobi, all births are registered at the City Hall.
+However, if your child was born at home, the Sub-Chief is authorised to register births in his location.
+In Nairobi, all deliveries are registered at the City Hall.

 Applying for Late Birth Certificate in Kenya